SamoKopecky/heureka-assignment/README.md

 ```shell
 pip install -r requirements.txt
 ```
-If you components like the database not hosted on localhost  create an `.env` file from the `.env.example` file.
+If your components like the database are not hosted on `localhost` create an `.env` file from the `.env.example` file.
 For more help with running individual components, see
 ```shell
 python3 main.py --help
 ```